NixOS/nix.dev/source/contributing/how-to-get-help.md

 ## How to find maintainers

-For better efficiency and higher chance of success, you should try contacting individuals or groups with more specific knowledge first:
+For better efficiency and a higher chance of success, you should try contacting individuals or groups with more specific knowledge first:

 - If your contribution is for a package in Nixpkgs, look for its maintainers in the [`maintainers`](https://nixos.org/manual/nixpkgs/stable/#var-meta-maintainers)